smartinternz02/SBSPS-Challenge-10051-Slient-Speech-Recognition-Automatic-Lip-reading-Model-using-3D-CNN-and-GRU/README.md

       1) Create a IBM Watson Studio and IBM Watson machine learning resource (cloud.ibm.com)
       2) Under watson_deployment.ipynb alter the credentials accordingly (API KEY, SPACE ID etc.,) and execute the cells This creates a new deployment space in your ibm cloud Also modify the backend.py file (under webApp folder) accordingly to your new credentials (API KEY, DEPLOYMENT ID etc.,)

+NOTE : In case of dlib build fail, ensure that Microsoft Visual Studio 2019 C++ distributables are properly install

+      Try installing through conda by : "conda install dlib"